Woutervdvelde/GTI/README.md

 ```
 then this package is for you!
 Every time you misspell git you'll be greeted with a small Golf GTI on your screen.

-## Install gti
+## Install GolfGTI
-TTS is tested on Windows 10 & 11 with python > 3.1.
+GolfGTI is tested on Windows 10 & 11 with python > 3.1.
-To install gti you simple run
+To install GolfGTI you simple run
 ```
 pip install GolfGTI
 ```